 How else do you think Amazon offers same-day delivery and beats everyone else in the delivery space?
 How else do you think Amazon makes that delivery free?

 It’s all thanks to Amazon’s automated warehouses.

-Now, everyone else – like Walmart (NYSE:WMT), Target (NYSE:TGT) and Home Depot (NYSE:HD) – needs to play “catch up” and automate their own warehouses… or else they risk being completely dominated by Amazon.
+Now, everyone else – like Walmart, Target, and Home Depot – needs to play “catch up” and automate their own warehouses… else they’re risk being completely dominated by Amazon.

 But here’s the problem: Only 5% of warehouses are currently automated, and over 90% of picking is currently done manually.